 Competitive grant application submitted by the CoC to the Department of Housing and Urban Development (HUD) for funding to support projects that serve people experiencing or at-risk of homelessness.

 Provides a snapshot of the homeless population on a single night in January to determine the scope of homelessness in the county.
-To learn more or to donate to care packages , please contact the CoC Coordinator, Tierra Labrada at 607.273.8686 x241
+To learn more or to donate to care packages , please contact the Coordinator of Housing Initiatives, Liddy Bargar at 607.273.8686 x241

 A strategic plan developed by the CoC to determine the needs within the community and courses of action to address those needs.
 Main priorities include ending chronic homelessness, ending veteran homelessness and ending family and children homelessness.